How To Make Homemade Meals Daily – The EASY Way

 Leftover roast into pulled-pork enchiladas

-Perhaps yet another night I’ll chunk up some roast and make a hearty pot of stew.
-You get the idea – I make the cooked meat into completely different meals.
+Perhaps yet another night I’ll chunk up some cooked roast and make a hearty pot of stew.
+You get the idea – I refashion the cooked meat into completely different meals.
+It’s super fast because the main ingredient is already cooked.

 • Cooking 2-Lbs of Dried Pintos